 Dublin Castle

 The Dublin Castle is a 13th century motte-and-bailey castle at the center of the city.
-It’s the type of castle you might expect, not in the storybook-sense, at least.
+It’s not the type of castle you might expect, as it’s not very storybook.

 Nonetheless, it’s significant to Irish history and was built upon a Viking settlement.
 For the longest time it belonged to the English, then the British as a whole, and then finally in 1922 it was handed over to the Irish government.